umcu/clinlp/docs/source/getting_started.md

 > 'VI' {'Temporality.Future'}
 ```

-In the above example, for readability all default qualifiers have been omitted.
+In the above example, for readability all default qualifier values (`Presence.Present`, `Temporality.Current`, `Experiencer.Patient`) have been omitted.
 You can see that three out of seven entities have correctly been qualified, either as `Absent`, related to `Family`, or potentially occurring in the `Future`.
 Of course, your specific use case determines how the output of this pipeline will further be handled.

 ## Conclusion